microsoft/playwright/docs/api.md

 - returns: <[Promise]<[null]|[ElementHandle]>>

 The method finds an element matching the specified selector in the `ElementHandle`'s subtree.
 See [Working with selectors](#working-with-selectors) for more details.
-If no elements match the selector, the return value resolves to `null`.
+If no elements match the selector, returns `null`.

 #### elementHandle.$$(selector)
 - `selector` <[string]> A selector to query for.
 See [working with selectors](#working-with-selectors) for more details.
 - returns: <[Promise]<[Array]<[ElementHandle]>>>

 The method finds all elements matching the specified selector in the `ElementHandle`s subtree.
 See [Working with selectors](#working-with-selectors) for more details.
-If no elements match the selector, the return value resolves to `[]`.
+If no elements match the selector, returns empty array.

 #### elementHandle.$eval(selector, pageFunction[, arg])
 - `selector` <[string]> A selector to query for.
 See [working with selectors](#working-with-selectors) for more details.